wildcardcharacter/wildcardcharacter/README.md

   - Numbers
   - Special characters
 - 📏 Adjustable password length
+- 📊 Entropy calculation and password strength indicator
+- 📋 Automatically copying generated passwords to the clipboard
+- 💬 Passphrase generator with a 7,776-word German word list
+- 📊 Entropy calculation and strength indicator for passphrases
+- 🔢 Adjustable number of words (4–36)
+- ➖ Customizable separator characters
 - 🧩 Better separation of functionality into dedicated Haskell modules
 - 🏗️ Modernized project structure using Cabal
+- ℹ️ Native "About Zufallswerk" dialog
+- 🔢 Version number displayed in the application window and About dialog
+- ⏻ Clean exit button in the main window

 ## What's coming next

 The overhaul is still in progress.
 Planned improvements include:

-- 📋 Automatically copying generated passwords to the clipboard
-- 👀 Improved display of long passwords
 - 💬 A redesigned passphrase generator
+- 🔤 **Random character blocks as an alternative to word-based passphrases**
+  - Example: `Ravo-7Kex-Mun4-Zepo`
+  - Securely generated using `/dev/urandom`
+  - No word list required
+  - Configurable block length and number of blocks
+  - Entropy and password strength displayed for the generated result
+- 🌍 **English user interface**
+  - German and English selectable in the application
+  - Translated interface, dialogs, and messages
 - ⚙️ Additional settings
 - ✨ Further UI and usability improvements
+- 🛠️ Improvements to the Debian packaging and resource handling

-- 🛠️ Development status
+## Development status

 Zufallswerk 2.0 is currently under active development.

+The existing password and passphrase generation functionality is already working, while the new GTK interface and additional features are being developed step by step.

 Stay tuned! 🛠️🐧